photoprism/photoprism/README.md

 <img align="right" width="400" src="assets/docs/img/concept.jpg" title="original concept">

-Our first major milestone was a proof-of-concept which got completed in September 2018:
+The first major milestone was a proof-of-concept which got completed in September 2018:

 - It can import all your photos from a local directory and re-index them later
 - Photos are getting automatically labeled, tagged and sorted